diyElectronicsLab/SensingTheCampus/ESP32/Readme.md

 Now we are ready to compile / "Build" (ckeck if our code fits the rules of Arduino and c/c++) and upload the code to our ESP32!

-- go to your main.cpp file and click on the little hook symbol in the upper right corner.
-Your code will be compiled: it is checked for errors and converted to machine code that the ESP32 can understand.
-We will not see this machine code - that`s ok because we would not really be able to read it.
+- click on the hook in the top left and wait for the program to compile.
-- click on the little arrow next to the compile symbol and click on "upload" in the dropdown.
+- click on the arrow next to the hook and click it.
 Your Code will be uploaded to the ESP32 and it should start to blink!

 *Important Note:
-If you have a Windows machine, you should check if your ESP32 will show up in the COM port list inside of Platform I/O > devices.
+If you have a Windows machine, you should check if your ESP32 will show up in the COM port list at: tools > port.
 If not, you need to install a driver for the USB chip.*
 - [Visit this website](https://randomnerdtutorials.com/install-esp32-esp8266-usb-drivers-cp210x-windows/) and follow the tutorial
 - [direct link to the driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads), choose "CP210x Windows Drivers"
 <br><br>